2008 NBA playoffs: Overview

 With their first round series victory over the Toronto Raptors, the Orlando Magic won their first playoff series since 1996.
 However, they lost to the Detroit Pistons in the Conference Semifinals.

 With their first round sweep of the Denver Nuggets, the Los Angeles Lakers won their first playoff series since 2004 (when they last made the NBA Finals).
 It also marked the only sweep of the 2008 playoffs.

 With their conference semifinals win over the Orlando Magic, the Detroit Pistons entered their sixth consecutive conference finals.
 The Pistons also became the first team since the Showtime Lakers to accomplish this feat.
-As of 2023, this remains The Pistons’ most recent series win.
+As of 2025, this remains The Pistons’ most recent series win.

 Game 7 of the conference semifinals between the Boston Celtics and Cleveland Cavaliers became notable for a duel between Paul Pierce and LeBron James, who scored 41 and 45 points, respectively.
 The Celtics won this game and advanced to the conference finals.

 With their conference finals win over the defending champion San Antonio Spurs, the Los Angeles Lakers returned to the NBA Finals for the first time since 2004.
 They also became the first top seed since 2003 to make the NBA Finals.

 With their conference finals win over the Detroit Pistons, the Boston Celtics made the NBA Finals for the first time since 1987.
-As of 2023, Game 4 of the Conference Finals was The Pistons’ most recent playoff win.
+Game 4 of the Conference Finals was the Pistons’ last playoff win until 2025.

 For the first time since 2000, the top seeds from each Conference met in the NBA Finals.
 The 2008 Finals was also the first since 1998 to feature neither Shaquille O'Neal nor Tim Duncan.

 The Boston Celtics played 26 playoff games (2 games short of a full length postseason of 28), breaking the 25 game record of the 1994 Knicks and 2005 Pistons by 1 game for the most playoff games in a single season played by 1 NBA team.
-The Knicks, however, only played a Best-of-5 First Round, and so had 2 fewer games to accomplish that feat.
+The Knicks, however, only played a Best–of–5 First Round, and so had 2 fewer games to accomplish that feat.